 Editor’s Note: Hi readers!
-Today, we have a guest post / testimonial from Joey Frantz, an Achievable customer, about his experience studying with Achievable to pass his FINRA SIE Exam.
+Today, we have a guest post / testimonial from Joey Frantz, an Achievable customer, about his experience studying with Achievable for his SIE Exam Prep.
 Take it away, Joey!

 The Securities Industry Essentials (SIE) Exam is a new test for the finance industry.
 Starting October 1st, 2018, everyone who was previously looking to get certified with a Series 6, Series 7, Series 79, or similar license now must take the SIE Exam first.
 This is actually a good thing: the SIE Exam combines the somewhat overlapping portions of these different FINRA exams into a single test, which gives new entrants into the finance world greater flexibility and breaks the previously more difficult tests into two smaller chunks.
 But the most important change is with sponsorship.